bydata/dawumr/README.md

 \* Other: Institutes are named in the dataset and are grouped for this overview only.

-## Motivation
+## Contributions

-Many thanks to Timon Scheuer for giving me the idea.
+Many thanks to Timon Scheuer for the inspiration and support with early bugfixing.

 ## License